 The visitor centre and mill are open as follows:

-Saturdays and Sundays April to September 10.00 am to 4.00 pm
+Friday, Saturday, Sunday and Monday April to September 10.00 am to 4.00 pm

 During the week, there are frequently members of FoHW working at the mill.
 They will usually be able to show visitors around, but access may be limited depending on the nature of work being carried out – please don’t be offended if it is not always possible to view the mill.